vatpac-technology/sops/docs/military/townsville.md

 </figure>

 ### ADC
-TL ADC owns the Class C arispace in the TL CTR (Extends to 7NM of the thresholds of 01 and 19.) from `SFC` to `A015`.
+TL ADC owns the Class C airspace in the TL CTR (Extends to 7NM from the thresholds of Runway 01/19) from `SFC` to `A015`.
 This airsapce is designed to facilitate Helicopter Traffic and Ciruit Traffic.

 ## Aerodrome
 ### Runway Operations
-Runways 01 and 19 are the primary runways at Townsville.
+Runway 01/19 are the primary runways at Townsville.
-Runway 07 is often used in conjunction with 01 for VFR arrivals and Helicopter Traffic.
+Runway 07/25 is often used in conjunction with 01 for VFR arrivals and Helicopter Traffic.

 ### NON-RNAV Departures
 For non-RNAV approved IFR aircaft with a wake turbulence category of medium or greater, issue a RADAR SID.
-For non-RNAV approved IFR aircraft with a wake turbulence category of light, issue a visual departure or Radar SID
+For non-RNAV approved IFR aircraft with a wake turbulence category of light, issue a visual departure or RADAR SID

 ## Charts
 !!! note